Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Data Analysis

 \subsection{The COVID-19 pandemic data}

 The proposed methodology is illustrated on freely available data from the COVID-19 pandemic in Greece between September 2020 and March 2021, where $K = 30$ weeks.
 The population was divided in three age groups, $\{0-39, 40-64, 65+\}$.
 During the study period, a national lockdown was implemented in November 2020 until the end of January, 2021.
-Some of the NPIs were relaxed at New Year's Day (Table S3 of the Supplementary Material).
+Some of the NPIs were relaxed at New Year's Day (Supplementary Material, Table S5).
 In this section we focus on the SBM model which accounts for the inherent variability of contacts in the population as a result of the response of individuals to NPIs which were taken to reduce transmission, expressing the uncertainty in contact structure via prior distributions on the elements of the random contact matrix $C$, which is constrained to not vary in time.

-However, the assumption made in \eqref{eq:transm_rate_commom_bm} restricts the age-stratified effective contact rates to be expressed by an overall effective contact rate for the population, which is dominated by the effective contact rate of the age group that drives the transmission of the virus, at the time-points of the observations (Figure \ref{fig:common_bm}, panel A).
+However, the assumption made in \eqref{eq:transm_rate_commom_bm} restricts the age-stratified transmissibility to be expressed by an overall transmissibility for the population, which is dominated by the transmissibility of the age group that drives the transmission of the virus, at the time-points of the observations (Figure \ref{fig:common_bm}, panel A).
 This non-realistic assumption does not properly account for the change in the behaviour of individuals at each age group over time as a result of the implementation of NPIs during the study period.
-As previously discussed in Section \ref{section:estimation}, the lack of sufficient information about the volatility $\sigma_x$ increases the difficulty to break down the transmission rate in \eqref{eq:transm_rate_commom_bm} into its biological and social components, creating an identifiability issue.
-Therefore, any differences in the virus transmission procedure across strata are attributed to the random contact matrix elements $C_{\alpha,\alpha'}$, justifying the notable differences between the prior and the posterior distribution of the contact matrix (Figure \ref{fig:common_bm}, panel B).
+As previously discussed in Section \ref{section:estimation}, the lack of sufficient information about the volatility $\sigma$ increases the difficulty to break down the transmission rate in \eqref{eq:transm_rate_commom_bm} into its biological and social components, creating an identifiability issue.
+Therefore, any differences in the virus transmission procedure across strata are attributed to the random contact matrix elements $C_{\alpha\alpha'}$, justifying the notable differences between the prior and the posterior distribution of the contact matrix (Figure \ref{fig:common_bm}, panel B).
 Consequently, the age-stratified transmission rate trajectories (Figure \ref{fig:common_bm}, panel C) only differ in terms of magnitude at the time-points of the observations.